 At the May 13th Village Board meeting, the Villa Park Historic Preservation Commission announced the winners of this year's annual Historic Plaque awards.

-The Historic Preservation award was given to Warren Stewart for his sensitive restoration of his 1925 "Spanish eclectic" style home located at 307 S. Monterey.
-It is named the Emms House after the original owner.
+The Historic Preservation award was given to Warren Stewart for his sensitive restoration of his 1925 "Spanish eclectic" style home located at 307 South Monterey.
+It is named the Emms House (PDF) after the original owner.
 Warren researched and restored the stucco and clay tiles to its original color scheme.
 Early developers had envisioned Villa Park to be a "town of villas".
 This was influenced by the popularity of Spanish Revival style.